2ndQuadrant/pglogical/README.md

     max_wal_senders = 10        # one per node needed on provider node
     shared_preload_libraries = 'pglogical'
     track_commit_timestamp = on # needed for last/first update wins conflict resolution
+                                # property available in PostgreSQL 9.5+

+`pg_hba.conf` has to allow replication connections from localhost, by a user with replication privilege.

 Next the `pglogical` extension has to be installed on all nodes: